 According to Dr. Jon M. Taylor, MLM expert and President of the Consumer Awareness Institute, there are red flags to look for when trying to identify product-based pyramid schemes.

 - The first warning sign is an MLM company that has an unlimited recruitment policy.
-In these organisations, participants are strongly encouraged to recruit new members and then help those members to do the same.
+In these organizations, participants are strongly encouraged to recruit new members and then help those members to do the same.
 Many MLM companies build their fortunes by selling products to their members, not the public.
 The more people who join, the more products the MLM company can offload.
 The problem for new recruits is that they are entering a market place that is already saturated and opportunities for new sales and recruitments is already limited.
-A never-ending influx of new recruits is the lifeblood of the MLM company but it also leaves new members destined to failure.
-Nu Skin have the type of unlimited recruitment policy that is typical of a product-based pyramid scheme.
+A never-ending influx of new recruits is the lifeblood of the MLM company but it also leaves new members destined to fail.
+Nu Skin has the type of unlimited recruitment policy that is typical of a product-based pyramid scheme.

 - Another red flag is an MLM company that has a hierarchy structure where people are promoted based on the volume of people they recruit and the resulting revenue.
 This gives a strong incentive to focus on recruitment rather than sales.
 In order for anyone to have a chance of making money in an MLM program they must recruit large numbers of new members to leverage their sales and efforts.
 Nu Skin has a hierarchy structure and compensation plan that is common to a pyramid scheme.
-Nu Skin has a very elaborate multi layered structure that favors the people who are at a high level.
-Unfortunately the success of the few people at the top is built of the failure and loss of the many at the bottom.
+Nu Skin has a very elaborate multi-layered structure that favors the people who are at a high level.
+Unfortunately, the success of the few people at the top is built of the failure and loss of the many at the bottom.

 - Another common pyramid scheme characteristic is an organization that has more sales levels than is technically necessary.
 More than five sales levels would be considered excessive in any legitimate retail business but some MLM companies have double that amount.
-Nu Skin has the type of elaborate sales structure that is typical of a product driven pyramid scheme.
-New members are called Brand Affiliates but with enough recruits and sales they can rise to –
+Nu Skin has the type of elaborate sales structure that is typical of a product-driven pyramid scheme.
+New members are called Brand Affiliates but with enough recruits and sales, they can rise to –

 - Brand Representative